Upload styles to website in lighttable mode

 @Jeremy, I'm not sure how it's handle at the moment, but thanks for pointing that out, we don't want to break our databases!

-#7 Updated by Robert Rosman almost 5 years ago
+#7 Updated by Robert Rosman over 7 years ago

 Alright, I'd say I've implemented all suggestions above.
 They should be in the git repo by now.